j-iwata/RSDFT_DEVELOP/README.md

 after a few minutes, you get *__rsdft.x__* which is the execution file for the calculation with double-complex wavefunctions.
 The double-complex rsdft.x is necessary for the calculaiotns with BZ sampling for k/=(0,0,0) and band-structure calculations.

-If you sample only \gamma k point, you can use *__rsdft.x__* for the calculation with double-real wavefunctions.
+If you sample only &Gamma k point, you can use *__rsdft.x__* for the calculation with double-real wavefunctions.
 The compilation procedure is

 ```
 module load intel fftw